 Pei Wei Woo has served as a member of our board of directors since October 2020.
-Since January 2019, Ms. Woo has served as Managing Director of FOSUN, one of the largest private conglomerates in China with global businesses in healthcare and consumer products, financial services, tourism, entertainment and real estate.
-In 2018, Ms. Woo served as head of all international capital allocation, asset management and investment products at Lu International PTE Ltd., the global financial technology headquarters for Lufax Holdings, China's largest online wealth management platform.
+In 2021, Ms Woo became the CEO & CIO of a single family office headquartered in Singapore, covering multi-asset investing across global markets.
+From 2019-2021, Ms. Woo had served as Managing Director of FOSUN, one of the largest conglomerates in China with global businesses in healthcare and consumer products, financial services, tourism, entertainment and real estate.
+In 2018, Ms. Woo served as Head of all international capital allocation, asset management and investment products at Lu International Pte.
+Ltd., the global financial technology headquarters for Lufax Holdings, China's largest online wealth management platform.
 From 2014 to 2017, she served as Senior Director of CDPQ Asias Pacific PTE Ltd., one of Canada's largest pension plans.
 From 2013 to 2014, she served as Vice President of JPMorgan Asset Management.
 From 2007 to 2012, Ms. Woo was a Director at Cenenium Capital Partners, a single family office in New York.
 From 1999 to 2017, she was a Director at the Economic Development Board in Singapore.
 Ms. Woo received a B.Sc. in Economics from London School of Economics and an M.A. in Economics from Yale University.
 We believe Ms. Woo is well-qualified to serve on our board of directors due to her experience and relationships and contacts.